I can’t believe this show turned 20 on October 5th but I am celebrating because it feels like we need to.

 I have so many things that I can thank my friend Rebecca for bringing into my life: CK One perfume, Tim Tam cookies, Filipino egg rolls, world peace.

-But the one thing I am eternally grateful to my dear friend for bringing into my life is the television show Gilmore Girls.
+But the one thing I am eternally grateful to my friend for bringing into my existence is the television show Gilmore Girls.

-In the winter of 2008, I was at home with a then-newborn Ella and wanted a television show to watch during the endless days and nights of feedings.
+In January of 2008, I was at home with my then-newborn Ella and I wanted a television show to watch during the endless days and nights of feedings.

 At first, I was skeptical.